opensourcecorp/opensourcecorp.github.io/_posts/2022-05-15-progress-report.markdown

 There are surely some more minor notes to add somewhere, but the `osc-infra` consolidation took away the VCS history of the individual infra repos -- and naturally I didn't comb through their logs before deleting them.
-But overall, the monorepo consoilidation has already led to a lot of codebase & development benefits that I'd hoped to see, and I look forward to seeing this tooling continue to mature!
+But overall, the monorepo consolidation has already led to a lot of codebase & development benefits that I'd hoped to see, and I look forward to seeing this tooling continue to mature!